Cyrxopto/nifty-gallery/README.md

 This applicaiton has the following dependencies:

-* Metamask
-  * Used to connect to the Ethereum network to query token contracts
 * Etherscan API
   * Used to query wallet address for ERC-721 transactions
   * Used to get a contracts ABI